 You know, it feels crazy.

-I didn’t even know what my blog would be about … something about marketing or content marketing or … writing?
+I didn’t even know what my next blog post would be about.

 Even worse, I didn’t see myself as a writer and I didn’t feel I had enough expertise to share.
 I was full of self-doubt.